phalcon/documentation/docs/db-models.md

     string $source
 ): ModelInterface
 ```
-Sets the table name to which model should be mapped
+Sets the table name to which the model should be mapped

 ```php
 protected function skipAttributes(array $attributes)